Cougars vs. Tigers: Second Round Betting Trends, Record ATS, Home/Road Splits

 |141

-- Houston has covered the spread twice, and is 9-1 overall, over its past 10 games.
+- Houston has covered the spread twice, and is 9-1 overall, in its last 10 contests.

+- Auburn is 5-5 against the spread and 4-6 overall in its past 10 contests.

-- In their past 10 contests, the Cougars have gone over the total four times.
+- In their past 10 contests, the Tigers have hit the over six times.

 - Houston has a 14-8 record against the spread and a 25-0 record overall when scoring more than 67.3 points.